 - Heat the oven to 350 degrees.

 - On a floured surface, roll out the dough.
-With a ravioli stamp, cut out the dough.
-Lay the pieces on a parchment (or silpat) lined rimmed baking sheet.
+With a ravioli stamp, press out the dough into 2 1/2 inch squares.
+Lay the pieces on a parchment lined rimmed baking sheet.

 - Place a small spoonful of strawberry jam in the middle of each dough square.
 Cover the jam with another dough square.